modalsoul0226/CheatBook/网络/uoft/open2.md

 <h3>Gender and Sexuality</h3>

 **Applications to Musical Theatre**
-- Gender in music studies: representation of maleness and femaleness.
+- Gender in music studies: **representation** of maleness and femaleness.
-- Queer theory: interpreting music from a gay or lesbian perspective, intersections with masculinity, questions traditional gender positions.
+- **Queer theory**: interpreting music from a gay or lesbian perspective, intersections with masculinity, questions traditional gender positions.
 <br/>

 **Wolf asserts that**
-- The representation and performance of gender and sexuality in musicals function as building blocks as basic to the form as song, dance, script, or design.
-Whether or not a musical seems to be about gender or about sexuality, these axes of identity inevitably organize a musical's message, its ideological work, and its emotional effects, since all of the characters in a musical can be identified and analyzed in terms of their gender and sexuality.
+- The representation and performance of **gender and sexuality in musicals function as building blocks as basic to the form as song, dance, script, or design**.
+Whether or not a musical seems to be about gender or about sexuality, these axes of identity inevitably organize a musical's message, its **ideological** work, and its **emotional effects**, since all of the characters in a musical can be identified and analyzed in terms of their gender and sexuality.
 <br/>

 ---